futuredialchallenge/2024-RAG/Track2/README.md

 In order to measure the performance of TOD systems, we conduct automatic evaluation.
 The metrics include Inform rate, Bertscore and BLEU score.
 Inform rate is the percentage of useful knowledge contained in the generated responses.
 BLEU score evaluates the fluency of generated responses.
 Bertscore evalutes the similarity between the generated responses and the ground-truth responses.

-We will provide the following scripts and tools for the participants: 1) A baseline system; 2) Evaluation scripts to calculate the corpus-based metrics.
+We provide the following scripts and tools for the participants: 1) A baseline system; 2) Evaluation scripts to calculate the corpus-based metrics.

 The baseline results for reference is:
 | Inform | Bert-score | BLEU |